luxonis/depthai-hardware/DM1097_DepthAI_Compute_Module_4/README.md

 # Getting started
 The BW1097 accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack.
 Raspberry PI USB boot can be accessed by setting a header jumper, which allows an initial flash of eMMC on CM4.
 Alternatively, the microSD slot can be used with a bootable system image.

-The reset button resets the Luxonis DepthAI SoM only.
+The reset button resets the Luxonis OAK SoM only.
 To reset the CM4/CM4 Lite, ground the `RUN` header via to the `GND` header via.
 To shutdown Bluetooth/WiFi, the `BT/WIFI_DISABLE` header can be used with `GND` on the center pin.
 To protect writing to EEPROM, gound `WP` header via to the `GND` header via.

 All those headers are not populated by default but can be added allowing those features.